bichtuyenn/bichtuyenn/README.md

 I'm a passionate developer from Viet Nam.
 Here are some information about me :

-- 🔭 I’m 4th year student at University of Information teachnology HCM (UIT)
+- 🔭 I’m final-year student at University of Information teachnology HCM (UIT)
 - 🌱 I’m currently learning web major
 - 👯 I’m looking forward to collaborate with your company in the future.
 - 📫 How to reach me: